nationalarchives/ds-search/docs/developer-guide/project-conventions.md

 `flake8` will just flag things in the terminal, it will not update any code for you like `isort` or `Black`.

+This will be checked by CI on every commit, so it's a good idea to run this locally before pushing your changes.

 ## Git/Github conventions

 ### Branching